gcangussu/eslint-config/README.md

 examples above.
 And then running `eslint` with `--config .eslintrc-full.json` on your test script.

-Other option is by using a single JavaScript config file (`eslintrc.js`) and a environment variable:
+Other option is using a single JavaScript config file (`eslintrc.js`) with an environment variable:

 ```js
 const isQuick = process.env.LINT_QUICK !== "false";